open-telemetry/opentelemetry-specification/specification/api-metrics.md

 data format that express explicitly timestamped values, in a sequence, resulting from an aggregation of raw measurements over time.

+### WithKeys declaration on metric instruments

+A standard feature of metric SDKs is to pre-aggregate metric events according to a specified set of label keys (i.e., dimensions).
+The API provides a `WithKeys` option for the user to declare the recommended aggregation keys.

+This feature is useful for configuring _pre-aggegation_ within the SDK, prior to export, and generally helps lower the cost of exporting metric data.
+This feature is included in the API to ensure that this optimization is easily configured at the point where instruments are declared.

 ### Metric Event Format

 Metric events have the same logical representation, regardless of